getbannerman/babl/pages/operators.md

 # <a name="source"></a>`source(code, &block)`

 Evaluate the provided `code` (or `block`) as if it was a BABL template, and append this template to the current chain.
-This operator is particularily useful to create [user-defined operators](templates#user_defined).
+This operator is particularly useful to create [user-defined operators](templates#user_defined).

 # <a name="static"></a>`static(value)`

-Statically construct a chunck of JSON.
+Statically construct a chunk of JSON.
 It only accepts serializable objects [serializable objects](templates.md#rendering).
 - JSON primitives
 - Hashes
 - Arrays